-Students at Kingswood have access to the following databases through EBSCO:
+Students at Kingswood have access to the following databases:

-- Academic Search Premier - a multidisciplinary database that provides access to scholarly journals, full-text periodicals, reports, videos, and more.
+- Academic Search Premier - a multidisciplinary database that provides you access to scholarly journals, full-text periodicals, reports, videos, and more

-- ATLA Religion Database with ATLASerials - combines the premier index to journal articles, book reviews, and collections of essays in all fields of religion with its online collection of major religion and theology journals
+- ATLA Religion Database with ATLASerials - a database that combines the premier index of journal articles, book reviews, and collections of essays in all fields of religion, with its online collection of major religion and theology journals

 - Christian Periodical Index - an online full-text collection of 310 major religion and theology journals

-To access these resources off-campus requires a User ID and password.
-Students, faculty, and staff can find this information in Populi or at the library circulation desk.
+Accessing these resources off-campus may require a User ID and password.
+Students, faculty, and staff can find this information on Populi or at the library circulation desk.